The Commonplace

 0.09

 Developers report both productivity and quality gains from using AI tools.
-Developer Productivity positive medium Perceived Productivity (PP); Perceived Code Quality (PQ)
+Developer Productivity positive Perceived Productivity (PP); Perceived Code Quality (PQ)

 n=147